 - Contact Us

-Strawberries, raspberries, black and red currants, gooseberries, plums, cherries, apples, pears, figs, grapes, the list is extensive.
+Strawberries, raspberries, black and red currants, gooseberries, plums, cherries, apples, pears, figs, grapes, the list of soft and top fruit plants are extensive.
 All these and more can be grown in our gardens.

-Soft Fruit – This term includes fruit such as strawberries, raspberries, blackcurrants and gooseberries.
+This term includes fruit such as strawberries, raspberries, blackcurrants & gooseberries.

-At Aylett Nurseries we have a large and varied stock of fruit that will produce rewarding yields, and be decorative in the kitchen garden or in the ornamental border.
+At Aylett Nurseries, we have a large and varied stock of soft fruit plants that will produce rewarding yields, and be decorative in a kitchen garden or in an ornamental border.

-Top fruit – This term includes fruit such as plums, cherries, apples, and pears
+This term includes fruit such as apples, pears, plums and cherries.

-Apples will require cross pollination between different varieties to ensure good fruit set.
+Apples will require cross-pollination between different varieties to ensure good fruit set.
 We have a list of varieties available in their groups in accordance with the Royal Horticultural Society pollination table.
-Some varieties do not produce pollen; these are Triploids and require groups of 3 trees to ensure pollination.
+Some varieties do not produce pollen; these are Triploids and require groups of three trees to ensure pollination.
 Apples can be pollinated by some Crab Apples (Malus), e.g. John Downie or Golden Hornet.